criipto/docs-old/authentication/nodejs.md

 # Node.js with Express

-This tutorial demonstrates how to add user login to an Node.js Express application.
+This is a sample application showing how to configure and enable OpenID Connect middleware to use with Criipto Verify in a Node.js web application with Express, openid-client and Passport.

 Four steps are required to complete your first test login: